How non domestic property is valued

 To find out about the valuation of non domestic or business properties, how to get a property valued and how to appeal a valuation, please use the links below:

-- Valuing a new property - nibusinessinfo website
+- Business rates: valuation of a new property - nibusinessinfo website

-- Valuing alterations to existing properties - nibusinessinfo website
+- Business rates: valuing alterations to existing properties - nibusinessinfo website